exonum/exonum-java-binding/README.md

 The project is at alpha stage.
 Currently you can define a stateful Exonum Service in Java, configure a network of nodes and run the service in it.

+For more information see the relevant documentation on the tool:
   - [What is Exonum?](https://exonum.com/doc/get-started/what-is-exonum/)
   - [User guide](https://exonum.com/doc/get-started/java-binding)
   - [How to run a Java service](https://exonum.com/doc/get-started/java-binding#How-to-Run-a-Service)